AdaChicas3/Ada-Chicas-CNU/_posts/2022-01-31-review-post.md

  ![Mobile](https://AdaChicas3.github.io/Ada-Chicas-CNU/images/mobile.jpeg)
 <br />

   The mobile site worked with no issues, the site was easy to navigate and look through.
-Zooming in and out is managable as well as clicking on the icons showing the information given on the website on the site.
+Zooming in and out is managable as well as clicking on the icons showing the information given on the website.
 The only minor flaw was the map quality, the words on the map appeared slightly blurred and high pixeled.
 In the event someone wanted to know what the labels said, they would be forced to zoom into the map which cause the map to become pixilated.